Riganito/Witty-AI/README.md

 # Witty-AI
 Witty is an AI Sales Agent designed to optimize every step of prospecting.
-It relieves your salespeople from time-consuming tasks so they can focus on what's essential: CLOSING DEALS!
+It relieves your sales teams from time-consuming tasks so they can focus on what's essential: CLOSING DEALS!

 Being Witty means being smarter, faster, more impactful.